Preferential Payments in Bankruptcy Amendment Act 1897

-Section 1 of the Preferential Payments in Bankruptcy Act 1888 first introduced the concept.
+Section 1 of the Preferential Payments in Bankruptcy Act 1888 (51 & 52 Vict. c.
+62) first introduced the concept.
 It was amended by section 2 of the Preferential Payments in Bankruptcy Amendment Act 1897.

 The provisions were re-enacted in the Companies (Consolidation) Act 1908, the Companies Act 1929 and the Companies Act 1948.

 Its provisions were largely ineffective as a floating charge would invariably crystallise into a fixed charge prior to enforcement.
 It was not until the Insolvency Act 1986 that the definition of floating charge was expanded to include any charge which was created as a fixed charge (i.e. irrespective of subsequent crystallisation).